 Consider “automating” some of your daily choices – for instance, buy only white socks so you don’t have to spend time matching them, or plan your low oxalate meals a week in advance so you’re only making a decision once.
-Additionally, it can be helpful to opt in to subscription programs for vitamins, Nephure, paper towels, cat litter or other consumables.
-One less thing on your to-do list can help free up your decision making process.
+Additionally, it can be helpful to opt-in to subscription programs for vitamins, kitchen supplies, laundry detergent, paper towels, cat litter or other consumables.
+One less thing on your to-do list can help free up your decision-making process.

 Living a low-oxalate lifestyle can, in itself, be stressful.
 With these tips, you’ll be on your way to a kidney-friendly stress-free season.